codsalah/Flappy-Bird-Clone/README.md

 # Snake-Game-OOP-Python
- This is a simple Tic Tac Toe game implemented in Python using Object-Oriented Programming principles.
+ This is a simple Snake Game implemented in Python using Object-Oriented Programming principles.